A recipe for super simple bread machine sandwich rolls. Versatile, easy, and popular with everyone.

 Instructions

-- Prepare a baking sheet with parchment paper and dust cornmeal on top.
-Remove the dough when the machine beeps and cut into eighths with a sharp knife.
-(It is easiest to divide into half, then quarters, etc.).
-Gently shape into rolls by pulling down the bottoms of the dough to smooth out the tops.
+- Shape the Rolls.
+Prepare a baking sheet with parchment paper and dust cornmeal on top.
+When the machine beeps, remove the dough and cut it into 12 equal pieces.
+(It is easiest to divide into halves, quarters, etc.) Gently shape each piece into a roll by pulling down the bottoms of the dough to smooth out the tops.
+Dust flour on top of the rolls and rub it in.

-- Dust flour on top of the rolls and rub in.
-Place the rolls on the baking sheet and cover with heavily greased plastic wrap.
-Place the baking sheet in a warm place for the rolls to rise, until they are very puffy, about 45 minutes.
-Towards the end of the rising time, preheat your oven to 425° with a rimmed metal baking sheet on a lower rack.
+- Second Rise.
+Cover the rolls on the prepared baking sheet with heavily greased plastic wrap.
+Place the baking sheet in a warm place and let the rolls rise until they are very puffy about 45 minutes.
+Towards the end of the rising time, preheat your oven to 425°F (220°C) with a rimmed metal baking sheet on a lower rack.

-- When the oven is hot, pour 1 cup of water on the baking sheet to create steam.
-Immediately place the rolls inside.
+- Bake the Rolls.
+When the oven is hot, pour 1 cup of water on the preheated baking sheet to create steam.
+Immediately place the rolls inside the oven.
 Bake for 15-19 minutes until golden brown.
-Remove and cool on a wire rack.
-Serve warm as dinner rolls or slice when cool for sandwiches.
-Eat within 2 days or freeze.
+Remove from the oven and cool on a wire rack.

 Notes